themefisher/meghna-hugo/exampleSite/content/english/events/writing-new-material-histories-cement-and-concrete-in-south-asia.md

 +++
 all_day_event = false
-description = "Writing New Material Histories: Cement and Concrete in South Asia" event_end_data = "2020-10-28T15:30:00.000+00:00" event_end_date = 2020-10-28T15:30:00Z
+calendar_description = "join us for an insightful evening conversation with Meenakshi and the people at CC1919" calendar_filename = "Cement and Concrete in South Asia" description = "Writing New Material Histories: Cement and Concrete in South Asia" event_end_data = "2020-10-28T15:30:00.000+00:00" event_end_date = 2020-10-28T15:30:00Z